Kimchi-Making

 The Waiting Game

-After you've determined that your cabbage is ready, rinse your cabbage thoroughly through cold water and gently wring the cabbage to get rid of access water.
+After you've determined that your cabbage is ready, rinse it thoroughly with cold water and gently wring the cabbage to get rid of excess water.

 However, I heard that if you ferment your kimchi at room temperature, it's best to keep it in a plastic container because the juices will explode if kept in a glass jar.